(1). What is Apex in

 (12).
 Casting

-• Casting converts an object from one data type to another.
+• Casting converts an object from one data

 • Casting between the generic sObject type and the specific